electrode-samples/hapijs-example-with-standalone-electrode-modules/README.md

 - Keys that exist in the `config/default.json` that are also in the other environment configs will be replaced by the environment specific versions

 ### Confippet Require
-- Add the following in `config.js`:
+- Replace the config line in line 5 with the following in `server.js`:

 ```
 const config = require("electrode-confippet").config;
 ```

-- Remove the config variable from line 11.
-We will use confippet to load the config files instead.

 ### Running Electrode app
 - Start the electrode app in `development` environment:

 ```
-NODE_ENV=development gulp hot
+NODE_ENV=development npm start
 ```

 - Start the electrode app in `production` environment:

 ```
-NODE_ENV=production gulp hot
+NODE_ENV=production npm start
 ```

 - Running in the selected environment should load the appropriate configuration settings